discoveruni/discoveruni.github.io/index.md

 # Welcome to Discover Uni!

-{% for heocs in site.data.hecos %}
+{% for hecos in site.data.hecos %}
       {{ hecos.code }}
 {% endfor %}